manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 <br>
 # Requirements
 ---
-Below are the minimum requirements that a protected area dataset must meet to be included in the national PAN-NZ dataset.
+Below are the minimum requirements that a protected area dataset should meet to be included in the national PAN-NZ dataset.

 <br>